sqrtspace/sqrtspace-paper/README.md

 - **[Interactive Dashboard](https://github.com/sqrtspace/sqrtspace-experiments/tree/main/dashboard)**: Streamlit app for exploring space-time tradeoffs

 ## Key Findings

+Note: All findings in this version are subject to refinement as additional experiments and cross-hardware validation are conducted.

 1. **Experimental validation**:
    - Checkpointed sorting: 375-627× slowdown for √n space reduction